mswjs/interceptors/README.md

 Low-level HTTP/HTTPS/XHR request interception library for NodeJS.

-**Allows to intercept requests issued by:**
+**Intercepts any requests issued by:**

-- `http.request()`/`https.request()`
+- `http.request`/`http.get`
-- `http.get()`/`https.get()`
+- `https.request`/`https.get`
-- `fetch()`
+- `fetch`
 - `XMLHttpRequest`
-- Any third-party implementations that utilize the above (i.e. `node-fetch`, `axios`, etc.)
+- Any third-party library that utilizes the above (for example `request`, `node-fetch`, `axios`, etc.)

 ## Motivation

-While there are a lot of network communication mocking libraries, they tend to use request interception as an implementation detail, exposing you a high-level API that includes request matching, retries, and so forth.
+While there are a lot of network communication mocking libraries, they tend to use request interception as an implementation detail, exposing you a high-level API that includes request matching, timeouts, retries, and so forth.

 This library is a strip-to-bone implementation that provides as little abstraction as possible to execute arbitrary logic upon any request in NodeJS.
 It's primarily designed as an underlying component for a high-level API mocking solutions.

 ### Why XMLHttpRequest?

-Although NodeJS comes with no `XMLHttpRequest` implementation, this library still covers it for the sake of processes that run in NodeJS emulating browser-like environments (i.e. `js-dom` in Jest).
+Although NodeJS has no `XMLHttpRequest` implementation, this library covers it for the sake of processes that still run in NodeJS, but emulate a browser-like environment (i.e. `jsdom` when running tests in Jest).

 ## What this library does

 This library monkey-patches the following native functions:

-- `http.request`/`https.request`
+- `http.request`/`http.get`
-- `http.get`/`https.get`
+- `https.request`/`https.get`
 - `XMLHttpRequest`

-After patching it provides an interface to listen to outgoing requests regardless of whichever of aforementioned functions issues a request.
+Once patched, it provides an interface to execute an arbitrary logic upon any outgoing request using a request middleware function.

-- Pass-through by default, does not affect the network communication.
+- Bypasses all requests by default, so your network channel is not affected.
-- Supports mocking a response by returning an object from the request middleware.
+- Handles an abstract response object returned from the request middleware as an actual response for the occurred request (taking into account the difference in constructing a response for different clients).

 ## What this library doesn't do

 - Does not provide any request matching logic.
-- Does not decide how to handle a request.
+- Does not decide how to handle requests.
-- Does not run in a browser environment (although supports `js-dom`).
+- Does not run in a browser (although supports `jsdom`).

 ## Getting started